RicHincapie/Open_Democracy_v1/README.md

 ## Deploy 📦

-_Agregamos notas adicionales sobre como hacer deploy (se explica en un solo servidor? o el proyecto con load balancer?_
+The project is intended to be deployed on three servers.
+A Load Balancer to distribute the connections to two servers, each with its own database.
+Working as master and slave respectively.

 ## Build with 🛠️

-* [Carto](https://carto.com/) - API usada para generar el mapa
+* [Carto](https://carto.com/) - Library used to generate the interactive map
-* [Python](https://www.python.org/) - lenguaje usado para generar los Scripts para el servidor web
+* [Python](https://www.python.org/) - Language used to generate the scripts for the web server
-* [Flask](ttps://palletsprojects.com/p/flask/) - Usado para generar el servidor web
+* [Flask](https://palletsprojects.com/p/flask/) - Lightweight WSGI web application framework to start Web app
-* [MySQL](https://www.mysql.com/) - Usado para generar la base de datos
+* [MySQL](https://www.mysql.com/) - Used to generate the Database
-* [Flask](ttps://palletsprojects.com/p/flask/) - Usado para generar el servidor web
-* [SQLAlchemy](ttps://palletsprojects.com/p/flask/) - Usado para generar el servidor web
-* [Flask](ttps://palletsprojects.com/p/flask/) - Usado para generar el servidor web
+* [SQLAlchemy](https://www.sqlalchemy.org/) - SQL toolkit and Object Relational Mapper
+* [MySQLdb](https://pypi.org/project/MySQL-python/) - Interface to the MySQL database server
-* [Nginx](https://www.nginx.com/) - Usado para generar el servidor web
+* [Nginx](https://www.nginx.com/) - Used to generate the web server for HTTP and HTTPS requests
-* [Flask](ttps://palletsprojects.com/p/flask/) - Usado para generar el servidor web
+* [Flasgger](https://github.com/flasgger/flasgger/) - Flask extension to extract OpenAPI-Specification from all Flask views registered in our API

 ## Contributing 🖇️